Pablo Ramón

-Pablo Ramón Parra (born 30 June 2001) is a Spanish footballer who plays for Real Madrid Castilla.
+Pablo Ramón Parra (born 30 June 2001) is a Spanish professional footballer who plays for Racing de Santander, on loan from RCD Espanyol.
 Mainly a centre-back, he can also play as a right-back.

 Club career

+Mallorca

 Born in Calvià, Majorca, Balearic Islands, Ramón represented RCD Mallorca as a youth.
 On 9 September 2018, aged 17, he made his senior debut with the reserves by starting in a 7–0 away routing of CD Murense.